Topl/Genesis_Testnets/README.md

 - ...

 ### Genesis structure
-Within each testnet directory, a genesis block is encoded using protobuf in a denormalized structure.
+Within each testnet directory, a genesis block is encoded using protobuf in a normalized structure.
 The contents should include:
 - `{blockId}.header.pbuf`
   - A protobuf-encoded BlockHeader file, where `{blockId}` is the ID of the genesis block
 - `{blockId}.body.pbuf`